-Eventually, you will have to deal with income or corporate taxes.
+Ultimately, you will have to deal with income or corporate taxes.
 The taxation legislation is extensive and can be confusing for an individual starting a business.
 This chapter does not cover all the tax ramifications of a new business, nor does it detail all the expenses you can claim for, nor does it give details of allowances available on the purchase of some capital items.
-A Chartered Accountant should be consulted when you are dealing with the taxation affairs of the business.
+A qualified Accountant or Tax Advisor should be consulted when you are dealing with the taxation affairs of the business.
 The payment of taxation has a direct impact on your cash flow.